harrytrandesign/android_dev_is_palindrome/README.md

 Everything was done inside Android Studio, written in Java, and UI Designs were created by myself.
 The application follows a Material Design style guide.

-Feedback and comments are welcomed!
+Feedback and comments are welcomed.

 Harry Tran